 Rivers Of Blood

-As unique as its stat requirement, the Rivers of Blood offers an even more unique scaling set.
-The katana comes with a natural scaling of E in strength, D in dexterity, and D in arcane.
-However, because it is a unique weapon, you are correct to assume that it is incompatible with Ash of War infusions, which does end up limiting your options as far as build fitting is concerned.
+The Rivers of Blood katana has a unique scaling set.
+It naturally scales with E in strength, D in dexterity, and D in arcane.
+Since it’s a unique weapon, you can’t infuse it with Ash of War, limiting your build options.

 Stat | Strength | Dexterity | Intelligence | Arcane |